 There are normally four distinct categories that can be used to classify funeral types:

 - Traditional funeral,

 - Memorial service, and

-Traditional services typically make use of the full suite of services provided by funeral homes, including:
+Traditionally, traditional services make use of the entirety of the services that are made available by funeral homes, which may include the following:

 - Viewing of the deceased,